43 As A Roman Numeral

 • Incorrect subtractive notation: Using subtractive notation incorrectly, such as writing IIX instead of VIII, is a common mistake.
 Remember, only one smaller value can precede a larger value in subtractive notation.

 • Redundant symbols: Using more symbols than necessary is another frequent error.
-For instance, writing XXXX instead of XL for 40 is incorrect.
+Take this case: writing XXXX instead of XL for 40 is incorrect.

 • Ignoring established order: The order of symbols matters.
 Reversing the order within a subtractive pair (e.g., writing LI instead of IL) changes the meaning.